susifohn/susifohn.github.io/_posts/2025-02-20-Cryptography-Intro.md

 lecture.
 Can we not just increase the key length?
 (PQC=post quantum cryptology)

 # Encryption
+You can't learn about cryptography without meeting Alice, Bob and Eve.

+*Eve the eavesdropper refers to someone who hung from the eaves (Dachvorsprung) of a building to hear converstaions happening inside.
+[R21]*
 ## A model for encryption
 Shannon works with symmetric encryption (1949, classified stuff in WW2)